 Young people can access this service anonymously by signing onto www.Kooth.com.
-Kooth provides unique out of office hours’ provision and is open 7 days per week, 365 days a year from noon until 10pm weekdays and from 6pm until 10pm on Saturday and Sundays.
-The service provides added value with moderated, scheduled forums and self-help articles (many written by service users) to provide peer-led and self-help support.
+Kooth provides unique out of office hours’ provision and is open 7 days per week, 365 days a year from 12pm until 10pm weekdays and from 6pm until 10pm on Saturday and Sundays.
+Young people can join pre-moderated forums and read self-help articles (many written by young people) to provide peer-led and self-help support.

 Kooth helps to reduce waiting times for young people seeking help and removes stigma around mental health and accessing services.
 Kooth integrates with face-to-face local services to ensure a seamless transition for young people.